 If you enjoy attending outdoor summer camps, consider becoming a camp counselor!
 This temporary job can be done during the summer months and will typically involve you being in charge of designing and leading activities.
 Camp counselors work at a residential or day camp that focuses on special interests like sports or performing arts.
 Plus, if you have kiddos of your own, you could enroll them in the camp for something to do or to learn a new skill themselves!

 - Store greeter

 - Substitute teacher

-Looking for convenient self storage while you’re traveling?
-Extra Space Storage has locations throughout the U.S. Find a storage unit near you!
+Looking for convenient self storage while living or traveling in your RV?
+Extra Space Storage has locations throughout the U.S. that can help.
+Find storage near you!